 Brogdon, a second-round pick from Virginia, was a key contributor to a playoff team and would be my Rookie of the Year selection.
 The 24-year old guard averaged 10.2 points, 4.2 assists, and 2.8 rebounds in 75 games while playing lockdown defense and shooting better than 40% from long range.
 He may have scored fewer points than Saric, but his points came in meaningful minutes for a contending team.

-Joel Embiid, who reached -2500 to win this award before suffering a season-ending injury, is considered a long shot at +600.
+Joel Embiid, who reached -2500 to win this award before suffering a season-ending injury, is considered a longshot at +1000.
 The versatile big man averaged 20.2 points, 7.2 rebounds, 2.1 assists and 2.5 blocks in just 31 games.
 There’s no doubt that Embiid was the most impressive first-year player, no Rookie of the Year winner has played fewer than 50 games (Patrick Ewing in 1986) in league history.

 There are no odds available for some of the other major awards, but we’ll likely see those posted in the upcoming weeks.
 For what it’s worth, Kawhi Leonard was the preseason Defensive Player of the Year favorite.

 Looking for the latest NBA odds, betting trends and injury updates?
 Make sure to check out our free NBA odds page.

 Have any questions for the staff at Sports Insights?
 Utilize our live chat to speak with a customer service representative or e-mail us at email@example.com.